vjgorla/gremlin-ldap-plugin/README.md

      ldapUserRootDn: "ou=users,dc=xyz,dc=com",
      # User must belong to the group below to succussfully authenticate
      ldapAuthorisedGroupDn: "cn=my_gremlin_users,ou=groups,dc=xyz,dc=com"
      # Cache hashed credentials for 30 mins before revalidating with LDAP.
 While cached, credentials are only checked locally to improve performance.
-Setting this value effectively removes this optimisation and goes to LDAP for every request.
+Setting this value to zero effectively removes the optimisation and goes to LDAP for every request.
      credentialCacheTtlMins: 30
    }
 }